senarvi/theanolm/README.md

 #### Network structure description

-The network structure is specified in a text file that contains a list of layer descriptions.
-Each line starts with the word `layer` and may contain the following fields:
+The network structure is specified in a text file that starts with a network element, which is followed by a number of layer elements.
+The network element is a line that starts with the word `network`, and specifies the output layer of the network in `output` field.
+Layer elements are lines that start with the word `layer` and may contain the following fields:

 - `type` selects the layer class.
 Currently `projection`, `tanh`, `lstm`, `gru`, `dropout`, and `softmax` are implemented.
 The dropout layer does not contain any neurons, but only sets some activations randomly to zero at train time.
 Has to be specified for all layers.
 - `name` is used to identify the layer.
-Names are used in the `input` field to specify where each layer gets its input.
-The name is also used to identify the layers when saving the model parameters to disk.
 Has to be specified for all layers.
 - `input` specifies the layer whose output will be the input of this layer.
   Some layers types allow multiple inputs.
 There is one special value, `X`, which means the input will be the network input.
 - `size` gives the number of output connections.
 If not given, defaults to the number of input connections.
 Will be automatically set to the size of the vocabulary in the output layer.
-- `network_output` has to be set to `true` in exactly one layer, indicating that the output of the layer will be the output of the network.
 - `dropout_rate` may be set in the dropout layer.

 Description of a typical LSTM neural network language model could look like
 this:

+    network output=output_layer
     layer type=projection name=projection_layer input=X size=100
     layer type=lstm name=hidden_layer input=projection_layer size=300
-    layer type=softmax name=output_layer input=hidden_layer network_output=true
+    layer type=softmax name=output_layer input=hidden_layer

 #### Optimization